Alibaba-Gemini-Lab/OpenCheetah/README.md

 * cmake >= 3.10
 * git
 * make
-* OpenMP (needed by CrytoFlow2 for multi-threading)
+* OpenMP (optional, only needed by CrytoFlow2 for multi-threading)

 ### Building Dependencies
 * Run `bash scripts/build-deps.sh` which will build the following dependencies